 1. User defined: groups of components are created by the user.
 Carbone computes the equivalent properties of these components and assigns them to the groups.

-3. SARA: This is an automatic lumping scheme, used to produce an Asphaltene fluid using SARA information, from the original fluid composition.
+3. SARA: This is an automatic lumping scheme, derived from the method proposed by Scewczyk et al., 1999, to recharacterize an existing fluid for Asphaltene modeling using SARA information.

+and Aromatic (A) families.
 Users can specify which of the three component families will be part of the solid phase.
-The output of this split is a 'Wax' fluid.

 Alternatively, if a fluid is already characterized into solid and non-solid forming components, the component precipitation type can be set when loading this definition.